w3f/Grants-Program/applications/msai.md

 - App UI design and development has been started

 ## Development Roadmap :nut_and_bolt:
+### Preface
 - Development of backend

 - 1- Basic Blockchain parachain build using current available Pallets
   - Milestone one basic API layer design integration with elements of configuring Substrate for new parachain with smart contract facility
-  - Integration of Indentity validation mechanism : Use pallet-identity or other method of assigning identity signers that provide added value to NFT generated from users health data (As fake data has no value)
+  - Integration of Identity validation mechanism : Use pallet-identity or other method of assigning identity signers that provide added value to NFT generated from users health data (As fake data has no value)
-  2- Configuration of Subtrate based parachain with a binary data storage layer
+  2- Configuration of Subtrate based parachain with a binary data storage layer that preferably distrubuted
-  - Development of backend mock api service
+  - Development of backend mock api service that is extended from the Pallet OFW
-  - Development of reusable mechanism for storing data on chain through API service that connects to the Polkadot node
+  - Investigating extension of off chain data storage mechanism build into Subtrate OFW.
   - In this first instance data storage will be assumed to be trusted as long as parachain node operator is trusted (Without additinal complexity)
-  - Connection of app directly to node infrastructure provider to provide non-custodial functionality
-  - Development of data access service possibly using a sidecar approach to extending the substrate node API.
-  - NFT smart contract default template-- We will incorporate based on 3- Ink! or other smart contract language that supports NFTs and ERC721 level in addition to ownership authentication:
+  - NFT smart contract default template-- We will incorporate based on 3- Built in smart contract on the subtrate chain - written in Ink! or other webassembly language that supports NFTs and ERC721 level in addition to ownership authentication:
   - Only owners of the NFT will be able to access the encrypted data within using the sidecar service.
-Control encryption to and from the data storage layer
+Control encryption to and from the data storage layer.
+  - Built on the model documented in refernce [1]
-  4- testing on Kusama
+  4- Testing on Kusama
   - Development of example scripts for interaction with new parachain based on docker files (10000 USD)
   - Development of reference APP based on customisation of Alphawallet or other suitable wallet for the new Polkadot parachain 6 months (50000)